Caffeine Consumption By Coffee Fanatics

 Myron has written a few articles on coffee history and he prefers drinking French Press coffee.
 He drinks it all day long and often makes coffee for his co-workers.

-- 4:30 PM – often the “usual” French Press before the trip home.
-(Thank G-d it is usually not usual)
+• 4:30 PM – often the “usual” French Press before the trip home.
+(Thank G-d it is not usual.)

 Chris Arnold, San Diego

 Home roaster Chris Arnold has recently started writing country guides for the coffee-growing regions.
 He actually drinks more coffee on weekend.
-Below is a typical weekday caffeine journal for Chris.
+Below is Chris’s typical weekday caffeine journal.

 Stella Espresso